Need for Speed: No Limits

-Need for Speed: No Limits (stylized as NFS No Limits from 2021 onward) is a free-to-play racing game for iOS and Android, and a mobile installment in the Need for Speed video game series, developed by Firemonkeys Studios and published by Electronic Arts.
+Need for Speed: No Limits (stylized as NFS No Limits from 2021 onward) is a 2015 free-to-play racing game for iOS and Android, and a mobile installment in the Need for Speed video game series, developed by Firemonkeys Studios and published by Electronic Arts.
 It is the twenty-first installment in the franchise, the franchise's second free-to-play title (after Need for Speed: World), as well as the franchise's first original title made for mobile devices, unlike past mobile games in the series that were adaptations or companions of various Need for Speed games.
-It was released on September 30, 2015.
+It was released worldwide on September 30, 2015.

 Gameplay

 Need for Speed: No Limits has a heavy focus on street racing, vehicle customization, and avoiding the police.

-The player must race in "Campaign races" (which is considered the game's story mode), "Car Series races" (where only certain cars may participate to win in-game rewards) and "Rival Races", which are ghost-based multiplayer races.
-As well, the player can participate in time-limited special events, where the player will be loaned a special car for use in the event.
-If the player is able to complete the event before its time runs out, the loaned car will be permanently added to the player's garage as a completion reward.
+The player must race in "Campaign races" (essentially the game's story mode), "Car Series races" (where only certain cars may participate to win in-game rewards) and "Rival Races" (ghost-based multiplayer races).
+The player can also participate in time-limited special events, with a special car loaned for use in the event.
+If the player is able to complete the event within its time limit, the loaned car will be permanently added to the player's garage as a completion reward.

 Most cars in the game can be customized with wheels, body-kits, widebody kits, paint jobs, and wraps, in addition to performance upgrade.
 Unique cars acquired from time-limited special events (as well as Ferrari cars), however, can never be visually customized.

+On January 23, 2023, a new game mode called "Interceptor mode" was added where the player joins the police force to bust other street racers.

 Reception

 Need for Speed: No Limits received mixed reviews.
-Critics praised the game's visuals, controls and gameplay, but criticized its aggressive free-to-play system and short races.
+Critics praised the game's visuals, controls, and gameplay, but criticized its aggressive free-to-play system and short races.
 Review aggregator website Metacritic gave the game 67/100 based on 8 reviews.

-Harry Slater of Pocket Gamer gave the game a score of 8 out of 10, praising the game's visuals, fast gameplay and free access, but criticizing the game's short races.
+Harry Slater of Pocket Gamer gave the game a score of 4 out of 5 stars, praising the game's visuals, fast gameplay, and free access, but criticizing the game's short races.
 Keith Andrew of Trusted Reviews gave the game 3/5, criticising the need to pay a considerable amount of microtransactions if players want to access all cars.